code-saturne/code_saturne/docs/doxygen/user_guide/ug_cdo_hho_base.md

 -------------------

 Domain boundaries are useful for the (Navier-)Stokes equations or for the computation of the wall distance.
 Several types of domain boundaries can be defined.
-They are gathered in \ref cs_domain_boundary_type_t
+They are gathered in \ref cs_boundary_type_t (a flag built from a set of predefined bits)

 The definition of the domain boundaries for CDO/HHO schemes is performed in two
 steps: (1) set the default boundary and then add other boundaries which do not